 Your website is losing you money right now.
-Not tomorrow, not next week – right now.
-According to Amazon's research, every 100 milliseconds of load time costs them 1% in sales.
+Not tomorrow, not next week, right now.
+According to Amazon’s research, every 100 milliseconds of load time costs them 1% in sales.
 For a typical small business, that translates to thousands in lost revenue every month.

-But here's what most business owners don't realize: these losses are completely invisible.
-Customers don't call to complain about your slow website – they simply leave and buy from your competitor.
-Let's expose these hidden costs with real data from industry studies.
+But here’s what most business owners don’t realize: these losses are completely invisible.
+Customers don’t call to complain about your slow website.
+They simply leave and buy from your competitor.
+Let’s expose these hidden costs with real data from industry studies.

 Walmart discovered that for every 1 second improvement in page load time, conversions increased by 2%.
 When they improved their page load time, they saw up to a 2% increase in conversions for every second of improvement.
 For context, a 2% conversion increase for a business doing $500,000 annually means an extra $10,000 in revenue.
+Quality hosting plays a crucial role in website speed.

-Load Time | Bounce Rate | User Satisfaction | Revenue Impact |
+| Load time | Bounce rate | User satisfaction | Revenue impact |

-0-1 second | 9% | Excellent | Baseline |
+| 0-1 second | 9% | Excellent | Baseline |

-1-3 seconds | 32% | Good | -7% per second |
+| 1-3 seconds | 32% | Good | -7% per second |

-3-5 seconds | 90% | Poor | -35% conversions |
+| 3-5 seconds | 90% | Poor | -35% conversions |

-5+ seconds | 123% | Terrible | -50% conversions |
+| 5+ seconds | 123% | Terrible | -50% conversions |

 Use this formula to estimate your annual loss from slow loading: